rene78/BitcoinMythBusters/README.md

   <summary>Detailed rebuttal</summary>

-  At this point in time, as Bitcoin has already achieved a considerable market capitalization but is still several orders of magnitude below a global store of value, it makes sense to consider it as an emerging store of value.
+  At this point in time, as Bitcoin has already achieved a considerable market capitalization but is still several orders of magnitude below a global store of value <sup id="volatile-link-to-footnote1">[1](#volatile-footnote1)</sup>, it makes sense to consider it as an emerging store of value.

   If Bitcoin ever reaches the status of a world reserve currency it can be assumed that the price will develop in tandem with the world economy.

   But even nowadays, when push comes to shove, Bitcoin's "volatility" is barely noticeable when compared to a hyperinflationary currency.

+  <b id="volatile-footnote1">1</b> [River Financial - How Much of the World's Money Is in Bitcoin?](https://river.com/learn/how-much-worlds-money-in-bitcoin/) [↩](#volatile-link-to-footnote1)

   Further reading: [Unchained Capital - Bitcoin Is Not Too Volatile](https://unchained-capital.com/blog/bitcoin-is-not-too-volatile/)